acuvity/minibridge/README.md

 Minibridge can help ensure the integrity of MCP servers through SBOM (Software Bill of Materials) generation and real-time validation.

-MAdditionally, inibridge supports [OTEL](https://opentelemetry.io/) and can report/rettach spans from classical OTEL headers, as well as directly from the MCP call, as inserted by certain tool like [Open Inference](https://arize-ai.github.io/openinference).
+Additionally, inibridge supports [OTEL](https://opentelemetry.io/) and can report/rettach spans from classical OTEL headers, as well as directly from the MCP call, as inserted by certain tool like [Open Inference](https://arize-ai.github.io/openinference).